daniel-smith/domain-lib/README.md

 # domain-lib

+:warning: This repository is now archived.
+Please see https://github.com/DomainBlocks/domain-blocks, which is where this project has been moved to.

+---

 This library is intented to be a set of patterns and tools for use in projects that aim to apply concepts from DDD and event sourcing.

 **The goals of this library are to:**